-As of June 30, 2024, 21.81% of our assets were invested in securities held to maturity (measured at amortized cost, net of allowance for credit losses), which subject us to certain risks that may adversely affect our business, financial condition or results of operations, including the following:
+As of March 31, 2024, 25.0% of our assets were invested in securities held to maturity (measured at amortized cost, net of allowance for credit losses), which subject us to certain risks that may adversely affect our business, financial condition or results of operations, including the following:

-Securities held to maturity are carried at amortized cost, and their fair value is not adjusted for changes in interest rates.
+- Securities held to maturity are carried at amortized cost, and their fair value is not adjusted for changes in interest rates.
 Consequently, if interest rates rise, the fair value of our securities held to maturity would be expected to decline, but this decrease would not be immediately reflected in our net income or stockholders' equity.
 However, this could result in significant unrealized losses, which could impact our ability to borrow from correspondent banks.
 Further, if we were required to sell all or a material portion of our securities held to maturity, we may recognize significant losses that would adversely affect our business, results of operations or financial condition.
-As of June 30, 2024, our net unrealized losses on securities available for sale, net of tax, totaled \$7.6 million and our net unrealized losses on securities held to maturity, net of tax, totaled \$20.5 million.
-See "- Interest Rate Risk - Interest rates have in the past resulted in, and could in the future result in, unrealized losses on our investment securities portfolio."
-As of June 30, 2024, the carrying value (net of allowance for credit losses) of our securities held to maturity was \$308.0 million, compared to a fair value of \$282.2 million.

-- In general, we cannot sell any of our securities held to maturity without potentially triggering a reclassification of our entire held to maturity securities portfolio to available for sale, except under specific circumstances permitted by accounting standards, causing all unrealized losses, marked to market and net of taxes, to be reflected in the accumulated other comprehensive loss component of our total stockholders' equity and a decline in our tangible book value.
+See "- Interest Rate Risk Increases in interest rates could result in losses on our investment securities portfolio."
+As of March 31, 2024, the carrying value (net of allowance for credit losses) of our securities held to maturity was \$308.0 million, compared to a fair value of \$282.3 million. - In general, we cannot sell any of our securities held to maturity without potentially tainting our entire securities held to maturity portfolio, except under specific circumstances permitted by accounting standards.
 This constraint would limit our ability to quickly reallocate our investment portfolio in response to changes in market conditions or liquidity needs.
 If we are required to sell securities held to maturity, including to meet liquidity needs, we may realize significant losses that would adversely affect our business, results of operations or financial condition. - Changes in accounting standards or regulatory guidance could require us to reclassify our securities held to maturity, which would adversely affect our stockholders' equity and could lead to increased volatility in our reported earnings and capital ratios.
 Additionally, future regulatory requirements may impose higher capital charges on securities held to maturity.